-Punitive damages are assigned by a judge or jury to punish a defendant for especially egregious or heinous actions.
-Punitive damages are typically difficult to recover, but they may be useful as a deterrent to future negligent or reckless behavior by making the defendant an example.
+Punitive, or exemplary, damages are assigned by a judge or jury to punish a defendant for especially egregious or heinous actions.
+Exemplary damages are typically difficult to recover, but they may be useful as a deterrent to future negligent or reckless behavior by making the defendant an example.

-Generally, punitive damages are available if a plaintiff and their attorney are able to prove at trial that the defendant acted with intentional malice.
+Generally, this type of damages award is available if a plaintiff and his or her attorney are able to prove at trial that the defendant acted with intentional malice.
 The other way to establish eligibility for punitive damages is by showing that the action of the other driver amounted to the willful and wanton disregard of their rights.
-You may be able to recover punitive damages in your Charlottesville car accident case by working with an experienced auto wreck attorney who is familiar with handling such cases.
+You may be able to recover punitive damages in your Charlottesville car accident case by working with an experienced auto wreck attorney who is familiar with handling such claims.

-It is not very common for juries to award punitive damages, partially because most cases where punitive damages might be applicable are settled before they get to court.
-Additionally, in many cases that involve punitive damages and are settled out of court, there will be a confidentiality clause in the settlement agreement, preventing the case and the details from being made public.
+It is not very common for juries to award punitive damages in auto wreck cases.
+This is partially due to the fact that most claims are settled before they get to court.
+Additionally, in many cases that are settled out of court, there is a confidentiality clause in the settlement agreement preventing the case and the details from being made public.

-The type of injuries that are involved also impact punitive damage awards.
-If it is a minor injury, then the punitive damages may be minor.
-However, if the victim will be affected by the injury permanently or the injury requires significant surgery significant recovery time, the damages may be accordingly higher.
-If the accident resulted in death, the punitive damages will likely be much more significant.
+If the plaintiff suffered a minor injury, there may not be a large exemplary damages award.
+However, if the accident victim will be affected by the injury permanently or the medical condition requires surgery and significant recovery time, the damages may be accordingly higher.
+When an accident results in death, the punitive damages are typically much more significant.